 David Lazarus covers business and consumer news for KTLA.
 Prior to joining the station full-time, he was an award-winning business columnist for the Los Angeles Times.

-As viewers, readers and listeners know, "Laz" sticks up for the little guy.
-His work has resulted in a variety of laws protecting Californians, including new safeguards for voter information and checking accounts.
-His columns on privacy matters, healthcare and bank practices have resulted in hearings in Washington and Sacramento, and have been praised by lawmakers for shedding light on business activities that put consumers at a disadvantage.
+Laz, as he’s called by colleagues and viewers, sticks up for the little guy.
+His work has resulted in a variety of laws protecting Californians, including safeguards for voter information and checking accounts.
+His work on privacy matters, healthcare and bank practices have resulted in hearings in Washington and Sacramento, and have been praised by lawmakers for shedding light on business activities that put consumers at a disadvantage.

-He has deep roots in Southern California.
-He attended Ojai Valley School and Crossroads in Santa Monica before heading north to UC Berkeley, where he earned a degree in history.
-After graduating, "Laz" spent 12 years living abroad, working as a journalist in Athens, Bangkok and Tokyo.
+He has deep roots in California.
+He attended Ojai Valley School and Crossroads in Santa Monica before heading to UC Berkeley, where he earned a degree in history.
+After graduating, Laz spent 12 years living abroad, working as a journalist in Athens, Bangkok and Tokyo.
 He then covered business and technology for Wired and the San Francisco Chronicle before returning to the Southland.